java-brain/OCP-notes/README.md

 - The compiler automatically adds 'public' to all interface methods and 'abstract' to all (non-static and non-default) methods, if the developer does not provide them.
 By contrast, the class implementing the interface must provide the proper modifiers.
 Refer to the Lion class on page 49.

+- You can construct interfaces that have neither methods nor class members, traditionally referred to as marker interfaces. java.io.Serializable (from chapter 8, "IO") contains no methods, is an example of a marker interface.

 <!-- Parking lot -->

 <!-- //Parking lot -->